dlang/DIPs/README.md

    All sections mentioned in the template are important - for example, a change implying breaking changes has almost no chance to be accepted if it doesn't describe a migration path to mitigate breakage in great details.
+   Please put great care in drafting the proposal - the proposal needs to convince the language authors and D community of the added value through the change.

 2. Create a new pull request against this repository by adding a new document to the `DIPs` folder picking up the next spare ID (>= 1000).
 The DIP manager will